-This is an AAA interface between the 3GPP AAA proxy and the WAG.
-It is used to provide information needed by the WAG to perform routing policy enforcement functions for authorised users.
+This is an AAA interface between the 3GPP AAA Server/Proxy and the WAG.
+It is used to provide information needed by the WAG to perform policy enforcement functions for authorised users.

-6.3.8 Wn reference point
+6.3.7 Wn reference point

 The Wn reference point applies to scenario-3.